Do you ever struggle to get your point of view across, or get buy-in of your latest brilliant new idea?

 Go in too heavy-handed with excessive exuberance and excitement and the introverts will withdraw into their shells faster than you can say “escargots in garlic butter”.
 Too little and you risk torpor and boredom.
 In true Goldilocks style, it’s about getting it just right by understanding who is in your team.

 Like an opera singer, it’s about projecting your energy forwards from your chest, which requires less effort than a push or a pull.

 It’s been said the best leaders listen first and speak later.
-In addition when you are speak as a leader you have to ensure others are listening!
+In addition, when you speak, as a leader, you have to ensure others are listening!
 This is helped by sharing information that is relevant and valid, transparent without any hidden agenda, honest and above all consistent.

 It’s your observable behaviours as much as your language (as long as these are congruent) that determines your level of potential trustworthiness.

 Using these skill-sets to communicate with a horse provided huge insights into how following four simple steps can achieve true “followship” where the horse ultimately chooses to follow the human.

 The Four Steps to Followship:

 - The insightful watch.
 This was about observing, interacting and noticing.